-If you’re sitting at your desk, daydreaming about starting your own business, this is the article for you.
+If you’re sitting at your desk, daydreaming to start your own business, this is the article for you.

 You already know that launching a company can be an intimidating process requiring tons of hard work.
 But the question has been lingering with you day and night.
 Maybe you're just unhappy with your current position.
 Perhaps you've always dreamed of opening your own shop or consulting firm.
 Or maybe you just need a drastic change in your life.